How To Deal With Stress

 Stress causes the heart to pump faster and harder as part of the “fight or flight” response.

-If this response continues over an extended period it can start causing chest pains or damage to the arteries that can lead to high blood pressure.
+Over an extended period, this response can start causing chest pains or damage to the arteries that can lead to high blood pressure.

 Your risk of heart attack or blood clotting can increase if you don’t manage this.

 The body pumps more oxygen into the bloodstream.